carmencchow/cyclistic_casestudy/README.md

 ![station_data](https://github.com/user-attachments/assets/1fb42ae3-0d62-4e61-b3d0-9a2f101d84b1)

-Now let's run the earlier query that filtered on `station_id 647` again.
+Now let's run the query we ran before that filtered on `station_id 647`.
 This time, we will execute it twice: once on our cleaned data and once on the original dataset to see the differences.
-On the left, we've returned the original results, while the right we've cleaned up rows with multiple records.
+On the left, we've returned the original results, while the right shows that we've cleaned up rows with multiple records.

 ![cleaned_station](https://github.com/user-attachments/assets/e5285795-9ddd-4a2c-9e96-8e13823bc662)

 <b>Ride data table</b>
-<p>Now, let's create a separate table for our ride-related fields.
+<p>Let's create a separate table for our ride-related fields.
 We'll apply the same thinking and use MAX() to aggregate the ride-related fields from our main table.

 ![ride_data](https://github.com/user-attachments/assets/ce608c9b-2fee-4f3b-8fa5-55d9c717596f)